 The explicit incorporation of previously unmodeled perils also motivates model updates.
 For example, as the influence of climate plays a more critical role in our clients' decision-making processes, AIR has proactively begun quantifying the implications of climate in its models.
-As a consequence of the highly active 2004 and 2005 hurricane seasons in the North Atlantic, for example, AIR introduced an alternative view of hurricane risk in the form of the AIR Warm Sea Surface Temperature (WSST) catalog to represent a long-term climatology of hurricane activity conditioned on those years since 1900 in which the Atlantic ocean has been warmer than average.
-For a general discussion of the issue of incorporating a changing climate in AIR models see the white papers: Catastrophe Modeling in an Environment of Climate Change and Climate Change Impacts on Extreme Weather.
-Another example is the ongoing research on tsunami risk.
+As a consequence of the highly active 2004 and 2005 hurricane seasons in the North Atlantic, for example, AIR introduced an alternative view of hurricane risk in the form of the AIR Warm Sea Surface Temperature (WSST) catalog to represent a long-term climatology of hurricane activity conditioned on those years since 1900 in which the Atlantic Ocean has been warmer than average.
+For a general discussion of the issue of incorporating a changing climate in AIR models see the white papers: Catastrophe Modeling in an Environment of Climate Change, Climate Change Impacts on Extreme Weather, Financial-Implications-of-Climate-Change.

+Another example is the ongoing research on tsunami and landslide risk.
 The data from the tsunami that was generated from the 2011 Tohoku earthquake is incorporated into the 2013 update to the AIR Earthquake Model for Japan, which features explicit modeling of tsunami generation and damage.
 This data was also a major contributor towards including explicit tsunami modeling in the update to the AIR Earthquake Model for Canada, which was released in 2014.
+The landslide and tsunami sub-perils were added to the AIR Earthquake Model for the United states in 2017.